-During the year ended 31 March 2020, the Group engaged Mazars as the Group's external auditor to fill the casual vacancy arising from the resignation of Deloitte Touche Tohmatsu ("Deloitte"), and to hold office until the conclusion of the AGM.
-The Company's consolidated financial statements for the year ended 31 March 2020 have been audited by Mazars.
-The remuneration paid or payable to Mazars and Deloitte for the years ended 31 March 2020 and 2019 respectively is set out as follows:
+During the year ended 31 March 2021, the Group engaged Mazars as the Group's external auditor.
+The Company's consolidated financial statements for the year ended 31 March 2021 have been audited by Mazars.
+The remuneration paid or payable to Mazars for the years ended 31 March 2021 and 2020 respectively is set out as follows: